This consultation is now closed.

 Council is proposing to submit a Rate Variation Application for the 2019-20 financial year.
-Please consider all the information provided on this page and Have Your Say.
+Further information is provided on this page outlining the issues being considered.

 Council is proposing to submit an application for a rate variation to the Essential Services Commission (ESC).
 So, what does this actually mean?
 Please watch this short video where our Councillors will briefly explain.